Endpoint Security Licensing · Independent Analysis

 Microsoft Defender for Endpoint is Microsoft's enterprise endpoint protection platform (EPP) and endpoint detection and response (EDR) product.
 Microsoft splits it into two plans that map to fundamentally different security philosophies and operational requirements.

-Plan 2 (P2) is everything in P1 plus a full endpoint detection and response (EDR) platform.
+P2 is everything in P1 plus a full endpoint detection and response (EDR) platform.
 P2 adds the ability to detect threats that evade prevention, investigate them across the kill chain, hunt proactively for indicators of compromise, and automate remediation.
-P2 answers a different question: “When prevention fails, can we find, understand, and eradicate the threat?”
-It is a detective and response technology that assumes an active security operations capability.
+P2 answers a different question: "When prevention fails, can we find, understand, and eradicate the threat?"
+It assumes an active security operations capability.

 Licensing and Bundling